awsdocs/amazon-detective-user-guide/doc_source/detective-search.md

 ## Completing the search<a name="detective-search-completing"></a>

-To complete the search, you select the type of entity to search for\.
+To complete the search, you choose the type of entity to search for\.
 Then provide the identifier to search for\.

 For each entity type, the following identifiers are supported\.
 + For AWS accounts, the account ID\.
 + For IP addresses, the address\.
 + For AWS roles and AWS users, either the principal ID, the name, or the ARN\.
++ For federated users, the principal ID or the user name\.
+The principal ID is either `<identityProvider>:<username>` or `<identityProvider>:<audience>:<username>`\.
 + For user agents, the user agent name\.
-+ For Amazon EC2 instances, the instance identifier or the ARN\.
++ For EC2 instances, the instance identifier or the ARN\.
++ For a role session, you can use any of the following values to search:
+  +  Role session identifier\.

+    The role session identifier uses the format `<rolePrincipalID>:<sessionName>`\.

+    Here is an example: `AROA12345678910111213:MySession`\.
+  + Role session ARN
+  + Session name
+  + Principal ID of the role that was assumed
+  + Name of the role that was assumed
-+ For finding, the finding identifier or finding ARN\.
++ For findings, the finding identifier or finding ARN\.

   The finding type must be one that Detective supports\.
 See [Supported finding types](supported-finding-types.md)\.